Tax guide

 A Month-by-Month Tax Planning Calendar for Indian Individuals

-April to June: Start clean
+April to June: Start the year clean

-July to September: File and learn
+July to September: File, then learn from it

 October to December: Reconcile mid-year

-January to March: Finalize evidence
+January to March: Finalise evidence and pay what is due

-Tax planning checklist
+Tax planning reference table

 AreaWhat to review